BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Terror
 - Spectral Walk

-**ACTIVE/PASSIVE RULES**

-- **Pennant of the Dead** `PASSIVE` - Friendly Dunharrow models within 3" gain Resistant to Magic.
+- **Pennant of the Dead** `PASSIVE`

+Friendly Dunharrow models within 3" gain Resistant to Magic.

-- **The King's Counsel** `PASSIVE` - If the King of the Dead is within 3", he may use this model's Will points to declare Heroic Actions, instead of using his own Might points.
+- **The King's Counsel** `PASSIVE`

+If the King of the Dead is within 3", he may use this model's Will points to declare Heroic Actions, instead of using his own Might points.

 </div>